ufal/npfl129/exam/questions.md

 - Define binary classification, write down the perceptron algorithm and show how a prediction is made for a given example.
 [5]

-- Show that the perceptron algorithm an instance of a stochastic gradient descent.
+- Show that the perceptron algorithm is an instance of a stochastic gradient descent.
 Why are the learning rates not needed?
 [5]

 - Define entropy, cross-entropy, Kullback-Leibler divergence, and prove